FAQs

 How do I find a reputable installer for my PV system?

-All reputable installers will be registered with the Clean Energy Council.
+All reputable installers are registered with the Clean Energy Council.
 You can find out more in the Consumer section of its website.

 How can I tell if my PV system is actually working on my roof?